patrickhener/goshs/README.md

 <img src="https://github.com/patrickhener/image-cdn/blob/main/goshs-banner-light.png?raw=true" alt="goshs-logo" height="100">

-goshs is a replacement for Python's `SimpleHTTPServer`.
-It is a feature-rich file server supporting HTTP/S, WebDAV, SFTP, and SMB — with built-in authentication, share links, webhooks, and collaboration features for penetration testing and CTF challenges.
+You're mid-engagement.
+You need to transfer a file, catch an SMB hash, or stand up a quick HTTPS server — and `python3 -m http.server` won't cut it.

+**goshs** is a single-binary file server built for the moments when you need more than Python's SimpleHTTPServer but don't want to configure Apache.
+HTTP/S, WebDAV, SFTP, SMB, basic auth, share links, DNS/SMTP callbacks, NTLM hash capture + cracking — all from one command.

 ![intro](https://github.com/patrickhener/image-cdn/blob/main/goshs.gif?raw=true)